JacobMillward/homelab/README.md

 This repo uses talhelper to manage the Talos cluster configuration.

+# SOPs
+This repository uses SOPs for managing secrets.
+The public key is available in the `.sops.yaml` file, and the private key is manually put in the cluster as a secret named `sops-age` in the `flux-system` namespace.

 # Justfile

 This contains tasks for managing the homelab setup using `just`.